Note: this post contains affiliate links

 With 570 California breweries up and down the state, the Golden State has more craft breweries than any other state in the USA.
 Born and raised in California, it is also the place where I had my first experience with craft beer – Arrogant Bastard from Stone Brewery to be exact.

 California is known for its craft beer culture, specifically in San Diego and San Francisco, but there are so many other breweries within the state that are worth a stop.

 After going to a sour tap takeover of Cantillon beer in Portland a few days ago, I was inspired to recreate the beer journey I recently went on from San Diego to Eureka.
-I also made sure to add on my other favorites that I didn’t get to stop in at this time around.
+I also made sure to add on my other favorites that I didn’t get to stop in at the last time around.

 For the following breweries, I’ve either been to them personally, tried their bottled beers before, or have heard so many recommendations about them from friends in the craft beer industry that I couldn’t leave them off the list.